Stayl045/stephans-code-journal/README.md

   - Away must be added in front of any unfction
   - any data retursn from a promise is only available inside a async function
   - use try...catch blocks to handle rejected promises

+## February 17th Code Journal Notes

+### Exceptions

+- An error object created by JS when there a runtime error.
+It contains a description of error and where its occured
+- throw exception
+  - Act of generating an exception

+### Try-catch-finally

+- A stetment that handles exceptions
+- Try
+  - A clause that runs code that can generate exceptions
+- Catch
+  - A clause that catches exceptsions that are thrown
+- Finally
+  - A clause that always gets executed
+- Throw
+  - A statment that manually generates exceptions

+### Exceptions Promises

+- Promises can either succeed or fail
+- Rejected promises with throw

+### Considerations with fetch()

+- it only rejects a promise if there is a network error
+- an exceptions is not thrown when excounteres a 404 error not found or similer error
+  - Fetch returns a Response.Ok property that is true if status is between 200 - 304